ixiaopan/blog/content/about.md

-MSc Data Science student with more than 5 years of work experience in frontend development.
+MSc Data Science student with almost 6 years of work experience in frontend development.
 Solid programming experience and problem-solving skills gained through many large-scale projects in Baidu and Ant Group.
 Also, a Ukulele Fan.